 Skip to content

-During the last twenty years, we have worked hard at Skin Actives so that your skin and hair can reap the benefits.
+Over the last twenty years, we have worked hard at Skin Actives to ensure that your skin and hair can reap the benefits.

-We created new ingredients, and in record time, we incorporated them into new products.
+We created new ingredients and incorporated them into new products in record time.
 This unique achievement is made possible by great logistics and effective formulation.
 In contrast, other companies may still advertise their products based on ingredients discovered in the 1970s.

-At Skin Actives, we avoid unnecessary fragrances because they can be allergenic and fulfill no useful role in skincare except for making the product “smell expensive.”
+At Skin Actives, we avoided unnecessary fragrances because they can be allergenic and fulfill no helpful role in skincare except for making the product “smell expensive.”
 The product may look expensive because of the jar and smell, but fragrances can be very inexpensive ingredients because many of them are synthetic.

 Skin Actives Achievements